anvaribs/SDS385/README.md

+**NOTE:** This is a forked version of [jgscott/SDS385](https://github.com/jgscott/SDS385).
+In this repo, I will host all the materials related to the course SDS385 D - Statistical Models for Big Data.

 # SDS385

 Welcome to SDS 385, a Ph.D.-level course on statistical models for big data.
 All course materials can be found through this GitHub page.